Inverse Problem Matching Pursuits

 Today, many different systems of trial functions are available for handling problems from the geosciences or medical imaging.
 Mathematically formulated, such problems discuss the approximation of functions on the sphere or the ball based on direct or indirect measurements.
 Spherical harmonics are a classical system of global trial functions with well-known possibilities of a physical interpretation but also with documented drawbracks e.g. in the case of heterogeneities in the data (with respect to the data quality or the data grid).
 On the other hand, numerous alternatives of localized trial functions have been constructed on the sphere and the ball within the last three decades like Gaussian functions, Haar functions, Slepian functions, splines, and (multiple versions of) wavelets.
 They all have their intrinsic advantages and disadvantages.

 The algorithm produces a sequence of approximations which converges to the regularized normal equation.
 This is done by iteratively minimizing a Tikhonov functional over a given set of trial functions, the dictionary.
 Numerical experiments show that the RFMP produces a sparse representation of the solution, i.e. it needs essentially less trial functions for achieving the same accuracy of the result than considered alternative approaches.
-This sparsity is achieved because the algorithm is able to combine different kinds of trial functions and because it chooses only those trial functions (out of a large overcomplete set called a dictionary) which are the best choice to reduce the (regularized) data misfit, i.e. the Tikhonov functional, fast.
+This sparsity is achieved because the algorithm is able to combine different kinds of trial functions and because it chooses only those trial functions from the dictionary which are a best choice to reduce the (regularized) data misfit, i.e. the Tikhonov functional, fast.
 Up to now, several theorems concerning the convergence of the RFMP in the domain and in the range of the respective operator, the stability of the approximation as well as convergence rates have been developed.

 The Regularized Orthogonal Functional Matching Pursuit (ROFMP) is an enhancement of the RFMP in the sense that it yields a representation of the solution in essentially less trial functions in comparison to the RFMP.
 This is achieved by a particular projection procedure which compensates for redundancies in the trial functions due to their non-orthogonality.
 The projection procedure is based on Vincent and Bengio (2002) and Pati et. al (1993).
 Numerical tests for a scenario of the (severely ill-posed) downward continuation of noisy gravity data from a satellite orbit to the Earth's surface demonstrated the applicability of the ROFMP and its particular features and advantages.

 - D. Fischer, V. Michel: Sparse regularization of inverse gravimetry – case study: spatial and temporal mass variations in South America, Inverse Problems, 28 (2012), 065012 (34pp), click here for download.